 True to its name, this phenomenon is called “ghost flushing” and occurs when the toilet flushes unexpectedly without anyone pulling the handle.
 In addition to being disruptive, it can cause a waste of water and higher utility bills.

 To help out homeowners like you, we’ve covered the reasons for this and offer practical remedies to stop it from continuing in your house.

-If you need help fixing the issue or would rather have a professional plumber visit, just call our team at Clover Services.
+If you need help fixing the issue or would rather have a professional plumber visit, just call our team at Clover Contracting.

 Common Reasons for Irregular Unintended Flushing